The African Violet – A Teaching Tale About Milton H. Erickson

 Call to Action

-Grab a piece of paper and go somewhere where you won’t be disturbed.
+Grab a piece of paper and go somewhere where you will not be disturbed.

-Let’s have a little mind game, imagine that Milton Erickson would pay you a visit.
+Let us have a little mind game, imagine that Milton Erickson was to pay you a visit.

 What would your custom-designed therapeutic intervention look like?